Contrast (vision): Contrast sensitivity

-Contrast sensitivity is a measure of the ability to discern between luminances of different levels in a static image.
-Contrast sensitivity varies between individuals, reaching a maximum at approximately 20 years of age, and at angular frequencies of about 2–5 cycles per degree.
-In addition it can decline with age and also due to other factors such as cataracts and diabetic retinopathy.
+Contrast sensitivity is a measure of the ability to discern different luminances in a static image.
+It varies with age, increasing to a maximum around 20 years at spatial frequencies of about 2–5 cpd; aging then progressively attenuates contrast sensitivity beyond this peak.
+Factors such as cataracts and diabetic retinopathy also reduce contrast sensitivity.
+In the sweep grating figure below, at an ordinary viewing distance, the bars in the middle appear to be the longest due to their optimal spatial frequency.
+However, at a far viewing distance, the longest visible bars shift to what were originally the wide bars, now matching the spatial frequency of the middle bars at reading distance.

 Contrast sensitivity and visual acuity

 Visual acuity is a parameter that is frequently used to assess overall vision.
 However, diminished contrast sensitivity may cause decreased visual function in spite of normal visual acuity.
 For example, some individuals with glaucoma may achieve 20/20 vision on acuity exams, yet struggle with activities of daily living, such as driving at night.

 As mentioned above, contrast sensitivity describes the ability of the visual system to distinguish bright and dim components of a static image.
 Visual acuity can be defined as the angle with which one can resolve two points as being separate since the image is shown with 100% contrast and is projected onto the fovea of the retina.
-Thus, when an optometrist or ophthalmologist assesses a patient’s visual acuity using a Snellen chart or some other acuity chart, the target image is displayed at high contrast, e.g., black letters of decreasing size on a white background.
-A subsequent contrast sensitivity exam may demonstrate difficulty with decreased contrast (using, e.g., the Pelli-Robson chart, which consists of uniform-sized but increasingly pale grey letters on a white background).
+Thus, when an optometrist or ophthalmologist assesses a patient's visual acuity using a Snellen chart or some other acuity chart, the target image is displayed at high contrast, e.g., black letters of decreasing size on a white background.
+A subsequent contrast sensitivity exam may demonstrate difficulty with decreased contrast (using, e.g., the Pelli–Robson chart, which consists of uniform-sized but increasingly pale grey letters on a white background).

-To assess a patient’s contrast sensitivity, one of several diagnostic exams may be used.
-Most charts in an ophthalmologist’s or optometrist's office will show images of varying contrast and angular frequency.
+To assess a patient's contrast sensitivity, one of several diagnostic exams may be used.
+Most charts in an ophthalmologist's or optometrist's office will show images of varying contrast and spatial frequency.
 Parallel bars of varying width and contrast, known as sine-wave gratings, are sequentially viewed by the patient.
-The width of the bars and their distance apart represent angular frequency, measured in cycles per degree (cpd or cyc/deg).

-Studies have demonstrated that medium-level angular frequency, approximately 5–7 cycles per degree, is optimally detected by most individuals, compared with low- or high-level angular frequencies.
-The contrast threshold can be defined as the minimum contrast that can be resolved by the patient.
-The contrast sensitivity is equal to 1/contrast-threshold.
+The width of the bars and their distance apart represent spatial frequency, measured in cycles per degree.Studies have demonstrated that contrast sensitivity is maximum for spatial frequencies of 2-5 cpd, falling off for lower spatial frequencies and rapidly falling off for higher spatial frequencies.
+The upper limit for the human vision system is about 60 cpd.
+The correct identification of small letters requires the letter size be about 18-30 cpd.
+Contrast threshold can be defined as the minimum contrast that can be resolved by the patient.
+Contrast sensitivity is typically expressed as the reciprocal of the threshold contrast for detection of a given pattern (i.e., 1 ÷ contrast threshold).